Retirement

 The main benefits of a trust include:

-1. Helping to reduce income tax, capital gains tax and inheritance tax
+1. Helping to manage income tax, capital gains tax and inheritance tax

 2. The ability to pass your wealth on to your family – children and grandchildren – assigning it to specific family members